 - Obesity Class III (Morbid Obesity): BMI 40.0 or higher.

 Morbid obesity falls within Obesity Class III, which is the most severe form of obesity.
-Individuals in this category typically have a significantly higher risk of developing obesity-related health conditions.
+Individuals classified with morbid obesity, or a BMI of over 39.5, have a significantly higher risk of developing obesity-related health conditions.

 What Can Cause An Individual To Reach A Morbidly Obese BMI?